Awards / Scholarships

 Applicants need to complete and submit an application and will be evaluated on their work and/or educational experiences and interest in the fields of fisheries, aquatic, or biological science, interest in professional advancement, and reason(s) for financial need.

-Applications for the Molly Ahlgren Scholarship are due no later than November 18 at 5PM Alaska time.
-The year’s application form is available here.
+Applications for the Molly Ahlgren Scholarship are due no later than November 7, 2025 at 5PM Alaska time.
+The year’s application form is available as a PDF and Word doc.
 For additional information, contact Ray Hander (907) 456-0402, Ray Hander.

 Wally Noerenberg Award for Fishery Excellence